The Glass Menagerie: Film

 Two Hollywood film versions of The Glass Menagerie have been produced.

 The first, released in 1950 and directed by Irving Rapper, stars Gertrude Lawrence (Amanda), Jane Wyman (Laura), Arthur Kennedy (Tom) and Kirk Douglas (Jim).
 Williams characterized this version, which had an implied happy ending grafted onto it in the style of American films from that era, as the worst adaptation of his work.
 Bosley Crowther of The New York Times wrote, "As much as we hate to say so, Miss Lawrence's performance does not compare with the tender and radiant creation of the late Laurette Taylor on the stage."
 The film has never been released on home media.

 In 1987, a second adaptation was released, directed by Paul Newman and starring Joanne Woodward (Amanda), Karen Allen (Laura), John Malkovich (Tom) and James Naughton (Jim).
 If anything, this was even less well-received than the earlier film and sank without much attention.
 However, The New York Times reviewer noted it "starts stiffly and gets better as it goes along, with the dinner-party sequence its biggest success; in this highly charged situation, Miss Woodward's Amanda indeed seems to flower.
 But quiet reverence is its prevailing tone, and in the end, that seems thoroughly at odds with anything Williams ever intended."
 Similar to the earlier incarnation, it has yet to receive a physical media release.
+However, The Glass Menagerie (1987) is available to stream on non-subscription sites.

 In 2004, an Indian adaptation of the play, filmed in the Malayalam language, was released, titled Akale (At a Distance).
 Directed by Shyamaprasad, the story is set in the southern Indian state of Kerala in the 1970s, in an Anglo-Indian/Latin Catholic household.
 The characters were renamed to fit context (the surname Wingfield was changed to D'Costa, reflecting the part-Portuguese heritage of the family — probably on the absent father's side, since the mother is Anglo-Indian), but the story remains essentially the same.
 It stars Prithviraj Sukumaran as Neil D'Costa (Tom Wingfield), Geethu Mohandas as Rosemary D'Costa (Laura Wingfield), Sheela as Margaret D'Costa (Amanda Wingfield) and Tom George Kolath as Freddy Evans (Jim O'Connor).
 Sheela won the National Film Award for Best Supporting Actress, and Geethu Mohandas won the Kerala State Film Award for the best actress.

 The 2011 Iranian film Here Without Me is also an adaptation of the play, in a contemporary Iranian setting.